cosmelab/albopictus-diapause-rnaseq/assistant_rules.md

     - Use project-specific temp directories with ample space
     - Preserve work/cache directories until analysis complete for resume capability

-33. **CONTAINER-ONLY RULE - ABSOLUTELY NO EXCEPTIONS**
+33. SLURM batch script requirements - no exceptions:
+    - Always use .o.txt for stdout: `#SBATCH -o logs/jobname_%j.o.txt`
+    - Always use .e.txt for stderr: `#SBATCH -e logs/jobname_%j.e.txt`
+    - Never use .out or .err extensions (cannot open in text editor)
+    - This applies to all SLURM batch scripts without exception

+34. Container-only rule - no exceptions:
+    - Mandatory start to every session:
+      ```bash
+      module load singularity
+      singularity exec --cleanenv --bind $PWD:/proj albopictus-diapause-rnaseq.sif bash -c "cd /proj && <command>"
+      ```
+    - Always load singularity module first - never assume it's loaded
+    - Always use the container for everything - Python, R, bash scripts, all commands
+    - Container location: `/bigdata/cosmelab/lcosme/projects/albopictus-diapause-rnaseq/albopictus-diapause-rnaseq.sif`
-    - NEVER install ANY software outside the container
+    - Never install any software outside the container
-    - NEVER use pip install --user
+    - Never use pip install --user
-    - NEVER use conda/mamba outside container
+    - Never use conda/mamba outside container
+    - Never use HPC system Python/R directly
+    - Never run python/R scripts without the container - this fills up home quota (20GB limit)
-    - NEVER suggest workarounds that break reproducibility
+    - Never suggest workarounds that break reproducibility
-    - If a package is missing: UPDATE DOCKERFILE AND REBUILD
+    - If a package is missing: update Dockerfile and rebuild
-    - The container IS the experiment - everything must be inside it
+    - The container is the experiment - everything must be inside it
-    - Use flags: --cleanenv --no-home to ensure isolation
+    - Use flags: --cleanenv --bind $PWD:/proj for isolation and mounting
-    - **NEVER use HPC system Python directly** - ALWAYS use singularity exec
-    - **NEVER run python scripts without the container** - this fills up home quota (20GB limit)
-    - ALL Python/R scripts must be run with: singularity exec albopictus-diapause-rnaseq.sif python script.py
+    - All commands must use: `module load singularity && singularity exec --cleanenv --bind $PWD:/proj albopictus-diapause-rnaseq.sif bash -c "cd /proj && <command>"`

+## Project State Tracking - MANDATORY

+35. Always use project_state.json tracking system - no exceptions:
+    - Before starting any task: Run `./00_track.py status` to see current task
+    - After completing any task: Run `./00_track.py complete <task_id>` to mark it done
+    - Never work on tasks without checking project_state.json first
+    - Never complete a task without updating project_state.json
+    - If you forget to update: stop and update it immediately before continuing
+    - The tracking system is the single source of truth - not .md files

+36. **When starting a new session:**
+    - Step 1: Run `./00_track.py status` to see where we are
+    - Step 2: Run `./00_track.py next` to see next task
+    - Step 3: Work on that task ONLY
+    - Step 4: Mark it complete when done: `./00_track.py complete <task_id>`
+    - Step 5: Repeat from Step 2

+37. Always create numbered scripts and document them - no exceptions:
+    - For every task that involves running commands: create a numbered script
+    - Add the script to scripts/README.md in the appropriate section
+    - Include: when to run it, what it does, what output it produces
+    - Never just run commands interactively without creating a replicable script
+    - Scripts must be numbered in execution order within their directory

+38. **TodoWrite integration:**
+    - Sync TodoWrite with current phase tasks from project_state.json
+    - Keep TodoWrite to 5-7 immediate tasks only
+    - When TodoWrite task completes, also update project_state.json

+39. **Documentation updates:**
+    - Update session_tracking.md ONLY at end of major session
+    - Update scripts/README.md when creating new scripts
+    - Project_state.json is authoritative - session_tracking.md is summary
+    - NEVER rely on .md files for tracking current work

 ## Failure to Follow Rules

 - Repository contamination with AI attribution will require complete repository recreation
+- **Failure to update project_state.json breaks continuity** - you will forget what was done
 - Always prioritize following these rules over completing tasks
 - When in doubt, ask for clarification rather than proceeding